KasperKnop/WEB1/docs/06-web-design.md

 ### Nice Work!

-Take a few minutes to browse the Lighthouse audits shared by your classmates.
+Take a few minutes to browse the Lighthouse audits and usability assessments shared by your classmates.
 Leave a comment if something catches your attention :slight_smile: